 Symptoms of Trigeminal Neuralgia

 TN is most often characterized by extreme, often debilitating, chronic pain.
-The most common TN symptoms include the following:
+The most common trigeminal neuralgia symptoms include the following:

 - Severe shooting or stabbing-like pains throughout the face